mdnsk/diamonds/README.md

 Transforms the passed callback into the function that delays callback firing.

 It's useful when you want to react on some events but no than once an N ms.

+## Rationale

+When developers create projects they use a lot of small functions that are not connected to the project itself.
+Usually such functions are stored in folders like `utils` or `helpers`.

+To prevent copy-pasting between a huge amount of projects we've created this package.

+These functions are not aimed to be absolutely safe to unexpected usage.
+They do exactly what they say they do, and nothing else.

 ## Credits